Current Report / Information

 HATCH CHART

-Early May now and spring is shaping up nicely.
+Coming into the last couple days of May now and spring has shaped up nicely.
 We stayed cooler this early April so the hatches pushed back slightly from the last few years but it could pay off in June so let’s stay “glass half full” on that.
-Some great weather started last week and the hatches are beginning to be consistent.
-Water temps are riding around the low 50’s overnight and getting up to the mid to high 50’s on the Freestones and similar on the Tailwaters during daytime highs.
+Water temps are riding around the mid 50’s overnight and getting up to the high 50’s on the Freestones and similar on the Tailwaters during daytime highs.
+The forecast shows a mix of days from the high 50’s into the 70’s going forward so get ready for even more bugs.
+A bit of rain and wind on Saturday AM.

 Video by: our friends @Steelheadsimps